Weekly Post::: ask for the post from an Email!

 Key Doctrines of God’s creed to His people of our day in this Book?
 It is the same as He has always required from the people who say they are His.
 God is looking at what we all do.
 Avoid sexual immorality Character—good and bad Fear of the Lord God’s Wisdom Learn and use God’s word Learning from Parents Parenting Speech and sins of the tongue Work Capable woman Lessons for Us Today!!!
 Successful life begins and progresses with a right relationship with God, called in Proverbs fear of the Lord.

 Reject sexual immorality.
 The effects are devastating.
 Watch what we say.
 Speech can help or hurt, build up or destroy.
 Most of life is common sense.
 Do we use common sense?
-Abundant life for all of the human Race was and is God’s will, but He gave us Choice with a free will.
+Abundant life for all of the human race was and is God’s will, but He gave us Choice with free will.
 Abundant life is what we all want—that extraordinary and supernatural and eternal kind of life in our day to day experience.
 We did have it, didn't we before this Plague we were living large.
 Peter wrote in 2 Peter 1.3-4 that God has granted to us everything pertaining to life and godliness.
 This life is ours to enjoy.
 God has given every believer the opportunity to live an abundant life; whether we experience this kind of life depends upon our day to day relationship with God and his Word.
 We often miss the opportunity to love life and to experience God’s day to day blessings.
 Jesus said in John 10.10, "I came that they might have life, and might have it abundantly."
-Jesus uses the word "life" in three ways in John 10—eternal life, an abundant spiritual life in time, and physical life.
+Jesus uses the word "life" in three ways in John 10—eternal life, abundant spiritual life in time, and physical life.

 Peter wrote about the abundant spiritual life in 1 Peter 3.10; he quoted the Psalmist, "Let him who means to love life and see good days…."
-Both John and Peter have day to day life in mind—an abundant and fulfilling and enjoyable temporal life that is possible because believers possess eternal life.
+Both John and Peter have a day to day life in mind—an abundant and fulfilling and enjoyable temporal life that is possible because believers possess eternal life.

 To enjoy eternal life in time, the abundant daily experience of eternal life, we must continue to live in a growing and submissive relationship to Christ our Shepherd.
-John 10 includes four elements for the abundant life (John 10.3, 4, 9, 10, 14): A sheep-person must be a part of the shepherd’s flock (believe in Christ).
+John 10 includes four elements for the abundant life (John 10.3, 4, 9, 10, 14): A sheep-person must be a part of the shepherd’s flock (belief in Christ).
 The sheep-believer must follow the shepherd (listen to him and watch him).
 The sheep-believer must depend on the shepherd (trust him, believe him).
 The sheep-believer must obey the shepherd (faith application of the Word).
 The abundant life can be lived during days that are filled with routine or suffering or testing or success or prosperity because it does not depend on circumstances; it depends on the relationship with Jesus Christ our shepherd.
 Jesus taught the disciples, in John 13-17, the central truths that they would need to live the abundant life: occupation with Christ, knowledge of the Word, faith-rest, confession of sin, spirituality, prayer, and ministry.

 Apollos was a Jewish believer born in Alexandria, Egypt.
 He had a wonderful knowledge of the Old Testament and, apparently, had also learned under the ministry of John the Baptist.
 He had only been baptized with the baptism of John, which meant that he believed John’s message that the kingdom promises were about to be fulfilled through Jesus, the promised Messiah (Mark 1.1-8; John 1.19-28).
 Apollos was a captivating speaker and was enthusiastic about the Lord Jesus.
 He spent some time in Ephesus in about AD 52 or 53.